klamping/vrt-email-course/manuscript/day-2.md

 ### Selenium Standalone

-It was a mess the first time we tried setting up Selenium.
-We had to scour the official site and determine whether we needed the standalone server or the browser plugins or maybe even something called "the grid".
-We didn't get far.
+Years ago, setting up Selenium could be quite a mess.
+You had to scour the official site and determine whether you needed the standalone server or the browser plugins or maybe even something called "the grid".
+It was tough to make progress.

-Luckily, this has been incredibly simplified for us with the Selenium-Standalone NPM module.
+Luckily, this has been incredibly simplified for us with the selenium-standalone NPM module.
 On our command, it will spin up a selenium standalone server (which is the tool we want).
 This server will be used by WebdriverIO to run our tests.

 Let's go ahead and do that now.
 Back in the command line, you'll first install the server locally*: